goauthentik/authentik/website/blog/2024-02-20-release-2024-2-is-here/item.md

 ## Sure, there are some breaking changes

 For the first release of the year, we purposefully included several changes that were required, some of which might require manual changes to your system configurations.
 Be sure to refer to the [Release Notes](https://goauthentik.io/docs/releases/2024.2) for instructions about any actions you might need to take.
 In general, we strive to reduce the number of breaking changes, and to always be transparent about the actions needed and the reasons for the changes.
-Please be sure to reach out to us via email to hello@goauthentik.io, or in GitHub or Discord with any questions and feedback!
+Please be sure to reach out to us via email to hello@goauthentik.io, or in [GitHub](https://github.com/goauthentik/authentik) or [Discord](https://discord.com/channels/809154715984199690/809154716507963434) with any questions and feedback!

 ### Tenants renamed to brands

 Perhaps the biggest change is that *tenants (*which were previously used to change branding configuration, default flows, and several other settings) have been renamed to *brands*.
 The term "Brands" more accurately reflect their usage; to configure branding, logos, colors, and overall login flow behavior.
-For more information, refer to the [Release Notes](https://goauthentik.io/docs/releases/2024.2) and to the [documentation for _brands_](../../docs/core/brands.md).
+For more information, refer to the [Release Notes](https://goauthentik.io/docs/releases/2024.2) and to our documentation for _brands_.

 ### **Helm chart breaking changes**